Netanyahu vows to ‘finish the job’ against Iran with support from Trump

 Rubio landed in Tel Aviv on Saturday night, where he was greeted by Israel’s Foreign Minister Gideon Sa’ar on the first leg of his trip to the region.
 He met with Netanyahu at his office in Jerusalem Sunday morning.

-It comes a day after three Israeli hostages were released by Hamas as part of a US-mediated ceasefire agreement, although the fragile nature of the truce was underlined again Sunday when Hamas said an Israeli strike killed three police officers in Gaza, in what it called a “serious violation.”
+It comes a day after three Israeli hostages were released by Hamas and hundreds of Palestinian prisoners and detainees were released by Israel as part of a US-mediated ceasefire agreement, although the fragile nature of the truce was underlined again Sunday when Hamas said an Israeli strike killed three police officers in Gaza, in what it called a “serious violation.”

-Before his meeting with Netanyahu, Secretary Rubio attended mass at the historic Church of the Holy Sepulchre, according to a State Department official.
+Monday also marked 500 days in captivity for those hostages seized on October 7.
+Family members and supporters held a small protest outside the US embassy’s branch office in Tel Aviv on Monday morning calling Trump to keep pushing for the return of all hostages.

+And amid uncertainty about the future of the deal, Netanyahu’s office said he would discuss its second phase with his political-security cabinet on Monday.
+Talks on phase two were due to start two weeks ago.
+Meanwhile, an Israeli delegation will go to Cairo Monday for discussions on phase one of the deal.

 The-CNN-Wire